ethereum-optimism/optimism/specs/derivation.md

 The L2 chain may contain pre-Bedrock history, but the L2 genesis here refers to the Bedrock L2 genesis block.

 Each L2 `block` with origin `l1_origin` is subject to the following constraints (whose values are denominated in seconds):

 - `block.timestamp = prev_l2_timestamp + l2_block_time`
-  - `prev_l2_timestamp` is the timestamp of the L2 block immediately preceeding this one, or `l1_origin.timestamp` if this is the first L2 block in the first epoch.
+  - `prev_l2_timestamp` is the timestamp of the L2 block immediately preceeding this one.
+If there is no preceeding block, then this is the genesis block, and its timestamp is explicitly specified.
   - `l2_block_time` is a configurable parameter of the time between L2 blocks (2s on Optimism).

 - `l1_origin.timestamp <= block.timestamp <= max_l2_timestamp`, where